googleapis/google-auth-library-nodejs/README.md

 main().catch(console.error);
 ```

-#### OAuth2 client
+## OAuth2

-This client comes with an [OAuth2][oauth] client that allows you to retrieve an access token and refreshes the token and retry the request seamlessly if you also provide an `expiry_date` and the token is expired.
+This library comes with an [OAuth2][oauth] client that allows you to retrieve an access token and refreshes the token and retry the request seamlessly if you also provide an `expiry_date` and the token is expired.
 The basics of Google's OAuth2 implementation is explained on [Google Authorization and Authentication documentation][authdocs].

 In the following examples, you may need a `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URL`.
 You can find these pieces of information by going to the [Developer Console][devconsole], clicking your project > APIs & auth > credentials.

 For more information about OAuth2 and how it works, [see here][oauth].

-##### A complete OAuth2 example
+#### A complete OAuth2 example

 Let's take a look at a complete example.